 Plant cultivars have commonly been bred to require very specific photoperiod times in order produce a bountiful harvest.
 Some plants also only respond to a photoperiod when they are young and not upon maturity.
-Such plants simply produce flowers based on their age and not light exposure.
+Such plants simply produce flowers based on their age and not light exposure, such as autoflowering cannabis.

 Photoperiodism and photoperiod are two related terms that are used interchangeably.